triton-inference-server/server/docs/user_guide/model_configuration.md

 #### Custom Batching

-You can set custom batching rules that work _in addition to_ the behavior of the dynamic batcher.
+You can set custom batching rules that work _in addition to_ the specified behavior of the dynamic batcher.
 To do so, you would implement five functions in [tritonbackend.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonbackend.h) and create a shared library.
 These functions are described below.